JetSimon/jetsimon.github.io/posts/training-a-gan-to-generate-pokemon-sprites.md

 2. It's just a small hobby project
 3. I notice that Diffusion networks often have a terrible time making decent quality pixel art.
 I want to see if I can get a GAN to do a better job.

-That being said for point 3, I don't know if diffusion networks are inherantely bad at generating pixel art.
+That being said for point 3, I don't know if diffusion networks are inherently bad at generating pixel art.
 I think the real reason is because they are trained to generate images around 512x512 in size.
 Obviously with such big images trying to emulate a smaller target size you're going to have some things that don't look pixel perfect.

 ---